When USAID Shut Down, Its Lessons Nearly Vanished. AI Helped Recover Them

 The CEO of Coefficient Giving reflects on more than a decade of pursuing their distinct approach to philanthropy.

-Transforming civic data in the United States is essential to improve our collective health and well-being.
+Transforming civic data in the United States is critical to improve our collective health and well-being.

 Why the current system is broken and what local governments, nonprofits, and philanthropists could do to change it.